Mohin-Php/string-calculator-tdd-node/readme.md

 For installing all the dependencies

-1)For pnpm package manger
+- For pnpm package manger

 ```
 pnpm i
 ```
-2)For npm package manger
+- For npm package manger
 ```
 npm install
 ```

-For compiling code
+- For compiling code

 ```
 npm run tsc
 ```

-For running test cases
+- For running test cases

 ```
 npm run test